From Image to Video, what do we need in multimodal LLMs?

 \subsection{Quantitative evaluation}

-\textbf{Video-based Text Generation Performance Benchmark} We conduct experiments on the video-based generative performance benchmark to verify the comprehensive capability in understanding videos of our \method which based on LLaVA and Qwen-VL.
-This benchmark is annotated with a subset of ActivityNet and primarily assesses the model in five aspects: Correctness of Information, Detail Orientation, Contextual Understanding, Temporal Understanding, and Consistency.
-For the method based on Qwen-VL, we conduct tests in both Chinese and English versions.
-In the Chinese version, we translated the annotations into Chinese, and for the English version, we translated the predictions of \method into English.
-We employs GPT-3.5\cite{openai2023chatgpt} evaluation pipeline, which assesses various capabilities of the model and assigns a relative score to the generated predictions on a scale of 1-5 in the five aspects.
+\textbf{Video-based Text Generation Performance.} We evaluate the generative performance of RED-VILLM, based on LLaVA, Qwen-VL and Deepseek-VL, using a video-based benchmark annotated from ActivityNet.
+This benchmark assesses the model on five aspects: Correctness of Information (CI), Detail Orientation (DO), Contextual Understanding (CU), Temporal Understanding (TU), and Consistency (CO).
+For Qwen-VL, we conduct tests in both Chinese and English, translating annotations and predictions as needed.
+The evaluation is performed using the GPT-3.5 pipeline, which assigns a score from 1-5 for each aspect.

-Table \ref{table: generative benchmark} shows our evaluation results.
-Our \method surpasses the baseline performance of Video-ChatGPT when based on both LLaVA and Qwen-VL.
-Notably, the performance of the Chinese and English versions of Qwen-VL is almost identical. demonstrating that, within the same testing pipeline, the use of Chinese has little effect on the evaluative performance of GPT-3.5.
+As shown in Table~\ref{table: generative benchmark}, our RED-VILLM outperforms Video-ChatGPT across LLaVA, Qwen-VL and Deepseek-VL.
+Notably, the Chinese and English versions of Qwen-VL exhibit nearly identical performance, indicating that the language used has minimal impact on the GPT-3.5 evaluation.

-\textbf{Zero-Shot Question-Answer Evaluation} To assess the video question answering capabilities of our Video LLM, which was developed through our pipeline, we conducted a comprehensive quantitative evaluation on four open-ended public datasets: MSRVTT-QA\cite{xu2017video}, MSVD-QA\cite{xu2017video}, TGIF-QA FrameQA\cite{jang2017tgif}, and ActivityNet-QA\cite{yu2019activitynet}.
-These evaluations were performed in a zero-shot manner, using GPT-assisted evaluation to evaluate the model's capabilities.
-GPT evaluation measures the accuracy of the predicted answers and score the relevance of the predictions on a scale of 1-5.
+\textbf{Zero-Shot Question-Answer Evaluation.} We evaluate the video question-answering capabilities of our model on four open-ended public datasets: MSRVTT-QA~\cite{xu2017video}, MSVD-QA~\cite{xu2017video}, TGIF-FrameQA~\cite{jang2017tgif}, and ActivityNet-QA~\cite{yu2019activitynet}.
+Evaluations are conducted in a zero-shot manner, with GPT-assisted scoring of answer relevance on a scale of 1-5.

-Table \ref{table: zero-shot qa} shows our evaluation results.
-Our RED-VILLM model consistently outperforms the baseline Video-ChatGPT, which indicates that RED-VILLM has superior video understanding capabilities and can generate accurate answers to questions based on the video.
+Table~\ref{table: zero-shot qa} shows that RED-VILLM consistently outperforms Video-ChatGPT, demonstrating its superior video understanding and ability to generate accurate responses.